bjellesma/Notes/books/atomic_habits.md

 * to help build up a new habit, it's good to start small.
 If I want to practice guitar for twenty minutes a day, start with two minutes a day to reduce the friction.
 * Make small steps.
 If you want to become vegan, start by becoming vegetarian and then slowly start to remove any animal products.

+4. Make it satisying
+* You need to make the habit have an immediate reward that is not in conflict with itself.
+For example, if you exercise 3 days in a row, don't reward yourself with a bowl of ice cream, reward yourself with something else healthy like a massge
+* Habit Tracking - having something visual to look at like marking your calendar makes it easy to see the progress that you're making and stick with a habit.
+I employ habit tracking by using my google calendar.
+Reportedly, Jerry Seinfeld used to have a goal of writing one new joke a day.
+His goal was just to write a new joke.
+He wasn't focused on the joke being good or bad.
+* If you miss one day, don't beat yourself up.
+Even successful people have a bad day, they just rebound quickly.

 ## How to break a bad habit

 1. Make it invisible